ashbaldry/ashbaldry.github.io/_posts/2022-05-semantic-html.md

 tags: [rstats, shiny, html]
 ---

-A couple of weeks ago I was looking around for different CSS frameworks to play around with, and came across *Semantic HTML* (**not** to be confused with [Semantic UI](https://semantic-ui.com/)) and I'm hooked.
+A couple of weeks ago I was looking around for different CSS frameworks to play around with, and came across [*Semantic HTML*](https://blog.hubspot.com/website/semantic-html) (**not** to be confused with [Semantic UI](https://semantic-ui.com/)) and I'm hooked!
 There are several "classless CSS frameworks" that are implemented under the ideology of Semantic HTML: styling of elements (e.g. height and colour) is applied to the HTML tags rather than classes, meaning that the HTML is less of a sea of <code>&lt;div&gt;</code> and <code>&lt;span&gt;</code> tags with 6 or 7 classes, and more of a wider range of HTML tags that better explain what is contained in the web page.

 Some examples include: